Vargasavour Recipes

 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-1. Dry the duck breasts with paper towel and score the skin without cutting into the meat.
+1. Dry the duck breasts with a paper towel and score the skin without cutting into the meat.

 2. Season with salt and pepper on both sides, then let them sit at room temperature for 15 minutes.